htbrown/Discord.fm/README.md

 7. Open a terminal window in the root of the repository on your computer.
 8. Run `npm i`.
 9. Run `node .`.
+10. Sit back and let the music play.

 ***You can use [PM2](https://npmjs.com/pm2) to keep the program running in the background.***